 - Maintain good sleep habits to the best of your ability, including getting up at the same time every day, sleeping in a dark room separate from where you watch TV and do other activities, and minimizing alcohol use at bedtime.

-In the past, Duckworth said, a weeklong winter vacation someplace sunny was an appealing option for someone with SAD, but that will likely prove more difficult this year given the public health and economic crises and travel restrictions.
+In the past, Duckworth said, a weeklong winter vacation someplace sunny was an appealing option for someone with SAD, but that may prove more complicated this year, given continued worry about infection.

 Even so, he says a less expensive and more convenient alternative can do us all a world of good—getting outside for a walk during daylight hours.